I’ll never be dismissive of Scottish midges again.

 However, after our experience during a hot still day in mid-August, I’m not so sure that I am taking the whole midge issue seriously enough.

 To set the scene: we were returning from a 16 mile / 26km hike in the Cairngorms National Park.
 It was mid-evening.
 The sun was low and, significantly, the wind had dropped away completely.
 We were eastbound, heading for the Linn of Dee and the Mar Lodge carpark, following the River Dee downstream on a miserable path that improved on arrival at White Bridge.
-(This is a bridge and only a bridge, if not in the middle of nowhere, then certainly off to one side of nowhere.)
+(This is a bridge and only a bridge, if not in the middle of nowhere, then certainly only a little off to one side of the middle of nowhere.)

 The Scottish midges attack

 But it was on the wide expanse of the glen that the problem started.
 The very effective Smidge that Midge had long ago worn off.
 It was now hidden in that churned-up collection of spare garments, maps and sandwich crusts that is an end-of-day rucksack.
 The all-important deterrent was either in Johanna’s pack or mine.
 But which one?
 We had only seconds to decide and there appeared to be clouds of midges following us and closing in.
 Johanna was walking slowly, as you do after all those miles and with a blister to nurse.
 We were walking too slowly and so were outrun by them, in fact.